cjdoucette/dpdk/examples/bgp/README.md

     $ sudo ifconfig vEth1_0 192.168.57.12 netmask 255.255.255.0 up

-At any time, you can check the statistics of the KNI by issuing an interrupt:

-    $ sudo pkill -10 kni

 In this second terminal, go to the `examples/bgp` directory and build the sample BGP daemon:

-    $ gcc -Wall -Wextra bgp_daemon.c -o bgp_daemon
+    $ gcc -Wall -Wextra bgp_daemon.c -lmnl -o bgp_daemon

 And then run it:

     $ sudo ./bgp_daemon

+This daemon will send an `RTM_NEWROUTE` message to the `bgp` application through the KNI, triggering an entry to be added to the LPM table.
+The daemon will also listen for BGP packets that are passed through the KNI.

 You can then generate packets using the instructions below, observing that packets are passed to the DPDK port, queued to the control lcore, and sent to the BGP daemon.